TIBCOSoftware/tci-flogo/samples/observability/tci-app-monitoring/Readme.md

 Scales up the instances when the CPU threshold goes beyond 70% (user configurable) and scales down the instances when the CPU threshold goes below 40% (user configurable).
 These threshold values are configurable via app properties.

+# Use-case #4
+Alerts users about the list of failed (or not running) hybrid agents from a specific org.

+# Use-case #5
+Alerts users about the list of unused or inactive applications (based on the application instance metircs) for over a certain period of time. (default is 30 days but configurable via App Properties) Optionally, users can also scale down these unused or inactive applications via a configurable parameter.

+# Use-case #6
+Provides the list of public endpoints across applications within an Org.
+Optionally, users can update the endpoint visibility to private for one or more applications via a configurable parameter.

 **NOTE: These theshold values are configurable and you can change them as per user business requirement.**

+# For Use-case #3
 # Scaling UP conditions:
 If CPU > 70%
 Maximum scale up to 03 instances only even if CPU > 70%